pierrecariou/SEPA-generator/README.md

 | Content Cell  | Content Cell  | Content Cell  | Content Cell  | Content Cell  | Content Cell  |
 | ...           | ...           | ...           | ...           | ...           | ...           |

-The column order does not mahttps://www.apache.org/licenses/LICENSE-2.0tter.
+The columns order does not matters. \
-Some error messages will be displayed if you're not respeccting the right formatting for the infos.
+Some error messages will be displayed if you're not respecting the right formatting for the infos.

 3. Select the Execution Date for the operations.